roman1e2f5p8s/kp_committee/README.md

 <img src="examples/overtake.png" alt="Seats selection to overtake the committee" />
 </div>
 <b>Figure 2: Seats selection to overtake the committee: an attacker would need to select seats 3, 5, 7
-and 9 in order to overtake the committee (with obtained voting power of 46) at the minimum possible cost of 1.98.
+and 9 (green circles) in order to overtake the committee (with obtained voting power of 46) at the minimum possible cost of 1.98.
 </b>